umijs/umi/docs/guide/getting-started.md

 Options:

-    --coverage            indicates that test coverage information should be collected and reported in the output
+    --coverage                    indicates that test coverage information should be collected and reported in the output --collectCoverageFrom=<glob>  a glob pattern relative to matching the files that coverage info needs to be collected from, e.g, --collectCoverageFrom=src/**/*.js
+    --detectLeaks                 debug memory leaks
 ```

 ### Inspect